-Boards are given remote access to our management and financial software (read only privileges).
+HOA boards are given remote access to our management and financial software (read only privileges).
 You may at any time log on and see exactly what a Vision employee sees in the Caliber system.
 You will be able to drill down into transaction details and even see phone logs within our system.
-We require that at least one board member receives copies of bank statements mailed directly to them to ensure they are not manipulated when compared to the copies provided in your monthly financial package.
+We require that at least one association board member receives copies of bank statements mailed directly to them to ensure they are not manipulated when compared to the copies provided in your monthly financial package.
 We do not require you to adapt solely to our procedures.
-We will work with each board to develop systems that are suited to their level of desired involvement and comfort with us as a management partner.
+We will work with each HOA board to develop systems that are suited to their level of desired involvement and comfort with us as a management partner.

-What separate roles do the board and your company play in establishing and maintaining an operational budget?
+What separate roles do the HOA board and your company play in establishing and maintaining an operational budget?

 Who are the recommended signers on the bank accounts?

 Under Master Management Agreements with financial institutions, there are typically two authorized individuals from the management company who are not involved in cash receipts or reconciliations, on the accounts.
-Vision requests that no fewer than two board members are also signers on the accounts.
+Vision requests that no fewer than two HOA board members are also signers on the accounts.
 Regardless, check signing authority is established by board policy upon execution of our contract.

 Does your contract have automatic price increases?
 What is your cancellation policy?

-Vision DOES NOT include an annual escalator in our management contract and we highly recommend and advise boards against them.
+Vision DOES NOT include an annual escalator in our association management contract and we highly recommend and advise HOA boards against them.
 Our philosophy is that when we believe the value of the service we provide exceeds the current contract fee, we discuss this with our board during budget season.
 Boards are then free to approve, modify or deny any negotiation.
-Our contract also contains the strongest protection for the association related to contract termination.
-The board may terminate our contract at any point in time, simply by delivering a 30-day written notice.
+Our contract also contains the strongest protection for the community association related to contract termination.
+The HOA board may terminate our contract at any point in time, simply by delivering a 30-day written notice.